MustafaAgentBuilder/OpenAI_Agent_SDK/Agent_Handoff-() Parameters/README.md

 )
 ```

 Now you have a complete, documented example showing every `handoff()` parameter in action.
-Copy this `.md` directly into your GitHub README or docs site!

 ### Including Handoff Info in Prompts